x676f64/secureum-mind_map/content/6. Audit Techniques and Tools 101/Audit Findings Classification.md

 # 14 - [Audit Findings Classification](./Audit%20Findings%20Classification.md)

-Audit Findings Classification The vulnerabilities found during the audit are typically classified into different categories which helps to understand the nature of the vulnerability, potential impact/severity, impacted project components/functionality and exploit scenarios.
+The vulnerabilities found during the audit are typically classified into different categories which helps to understand the nature of the vulnerability, potential impact/severity, impacted project components/functionality and exploit scenarios.

 Trail of Bits, for example, uses the below classification:
 1. Access Controls: Related to authorization of users and assessment of rights